niyatimadaan/AI_SearchEngine/README.md

 The project is composed of several key components:

 - **SearchBar**: Renders a search bar and handles user input submission.
-- **SearchData**: Fetches search results from the custom search engine using the Google API.
 - **ResultsPage**: Displays search results and provides navigation to full pages.
 - **LoadingOverlay**: Shows a loading indicator while search results are being retrieved.